 Students must maintain a minimum 3.30 cumulative GPA to remain in the Pell Honors Program.
-To build a learning and living community, students in the program are housed together during their first two years at the University, with the option to live in Pell Honors housing for their second year.
+To promote a learning and living community, students in the program are housed together during their first year at the University, with the option to live in Pell Honors housing for their second year.

 To be eligible for the Pell Honors Program, students must:

 - Be a recipient of the Dean, Trustee, Presidential or McAuley scholarships, or be nominated by a Salve Regina faculty member or the Office of Admissions

 The Pell Honors Program extends through the traditional four years of baccalaureate study and consists of four main components: Specially designed honors sections of core courses, co-curricular activities, a junior-level internship or study abroad experience and the Pell Honors Capstone Experience.

 First year: Participants are required to complete Pell sections of University Seminar I and University Seminar II.
 They are also required to complete six credits in Political Science, History, Economics, or Sociology/Anthropology (core required courses).
 Two of these courses should be Pell sections, which carry the letter P in the course code (ex: HIS114-P1).

 Second year: Pell Scholars will be asked to complete a Pell special topics course in each semester.
 The offerings will vary each semester with topics that are both contemporary and diverse.

 Fourth year: The group will be brought together through activities that may include workshops, lectures, reading groups and discussions during their senior year.